 - Challenges your dog’s foraging skills

-- Forces him to use his nose
+- Forces the dog to use their nose

 - Machine washable